Classification Report

 class torchmetrics.ClassificationReport(**kwargs)[source]

-Compute precision, recall, F-measure and support for each class.
+Compute a classification report with precision, recall, F-measure and support for each class.

 Example (Binary Classification):